tradingview/lightweight-charts/docs/customization.md

 ### Localization

-`localization` option may help you set a suitable user language, date format and time format.
+Using the `localization` option you can set the displayed language, date and time formats.

 #### Locale

-Default user language is the same as browser language and can be changed using the `locale` property of the `localization` option:
+By default, the library uses browser language settings.
+Thus, the displayed date and time format may differ depending on the region of the user.
+To set the same language settings for all users, use the `locale` property of the `localization` option:

 ```javascript
 const chart = createChart(document.body, {